-Effective July 1, 2011, the Company ceased paying meeting fees to outside directors who are neither employees nor consultants with an annual retainer of \$10,000.
+In addition, on July 1, 2011, the Company stopped paying meeting fees to outside directors who are neither employees nor consultants and began paying them an annual retainer of \$10,000 each.
+The annual retainer covers the period from July 1 through June 30 of the following year.
 In an effort to minimize the cash impact of these amounts, these retainers have been paid, at the election of the director, in either shares of common stock or restricted stock units issued pursuant to our non-employee directors' deferred compensation plan.
 This retainer is payable on July 1 of each year.
-Effective July 1, 2012, this annual retainer will increase to \$15,000.
+On July 1, 2012, this annual retainer increased to \$15,000.

-Under the terms of our non-employee directors' deferred compensation plan, the number of restricted stock units issued to a director is equal to the amount of the annual retainer divided by the closing price of our common stock on July 1 (for periods prior to July 1, 2011, meeting fees were similarly payable, at the election of the director, in either shares of common stock or restricted stock units, which amounts were determined quarterly based on the then prevailing common stock price).
+Under the terms of our non-employee directors' deferred compensation plan, the number of restricted stock units issued to a director is equal to the amount of the annual retainer divided by the closing price of our common stock on July 1.
 Restricted stock units represent rights to receive shares of our common stock at a later date.
 A participating director may elect to receive up to the number of shares of our common stock equal to the number of whole restricted stock units then credited to that director's restricted stock unit account, in either (i) a lump sum, or (ii) substantially equal annual installments over a period not to exceed five years.
 Participating directors may elect to receive their common stock due under the plan upon either (a) separation from service with us, (b) a change of control, (c) an unforeseen emergency or (d) a time or fixed schedule as specified at the time of their initial deferral election.

 Other Equity-Based Compensation.
 Non-employee directors are also eligible to receive stock awards and option grants under our 2006 Equity Incentive Plan.
 Under this plan, newly elected independent directors are eligible to receive an option to purchase up to 120,000 shares of our common stock upon election to the board, of which one-third vests on the first anniversary of the grant date and the remaining two-thirds vests in 24 equal monthly installments thereafter.
-Independent directors who are re-elected for a new term also receive an option to purchase 120,000 shares of common stock, which vests in 36 equal monthly installments from the date of grant, unless they were initially elected for a partial term, in which case they are treated as follows.
+Non-employee directors who are re-elected for a new term also receive an option to purchase 120,000 shares of common stock, which vests in 36 equal monthly installments from the date of grant, unless they were initially elected for a partial term, in which case they are treated as follows.
 The Nominating and Governance Committee believes that directors should have stock options vesting over each month of service, so that stock options should be granted to any director whose current stock options will become fully vested prior to the expiration of his term.
 Therefore, a new director elected to a partial term is initially granted an option for 120,000 shares, the vesting of which would conclude at some point during the director's second term, if re-elected.
 A pro-rata "stub period" option is then granted to such a director so that the director has stock options vesting over each month of service during his second term.
 If re-elected again to a third term, such a director then would receive an additional option to purchase 120,000 shares of common stock, which vests in 36 equal monthly installments from the date of grant.